-Now that these dissidents have been resettled in Albania, The Foundation is working hard to help them with access to food, shelter, medical care and other basic needs.
+Now that these dissidents have been resettled in Albania, The Foundation is working hard to help them with their day-today expenses and medical care.
 One of our major, and perhaps most expensive, projects is to provide for their medical care as many of the injured refugees are now in hospitals in Albania and need urgent medical care, including major surgeries.

 Another significant and costly initiative was to find the residents permanent housing because the UN Refugee Agency had given the residents until December 31, 2017, to vacate buildings it had provided temporarily.
 This was an extremely difficult task because despite promises by the UN that the residents would be allowed to sell their properties in Iraq, the Government of Iraq reneged on that pledge and confiscated all their movable and immovable assets.